obniz/obniz/doc/README.md

 ```

 ## connect
-To use obniz, intantiate obniz with obniz id. and set onconnect callback function.
+To use obniz, instantiate obniz with obniz id. and set onconnect callback function.
 It will be called when connected to obniz successfully.
 ```javascript
   var obniz = new Obniz("0000-0000");
   obniz.onconnect = async function () {